Something Got Me Started: Release

-Released on 9 September 1991, nearly a month before the album itself, "Something Got Me Started" reached number 11 on the UK Singles Chart, and a number of remixes by artists like Steve 'Silk' Hurley and Paul Oakenfold helped it to achieve success on both the UK and European dance charts.
+Released in the United Kingdom on 9 September 1991, "Something Got Me Started" reached number 11 on the UK Singles Chart, and a number of remixes by artists such as Steve 'Silk' Hurley and Paul Oakenfold helped it to achieve success on both the UK and European dance charts.
+On 30 September, the song was released in Australia, while in Japan, a mini-CD single was issued on 25 October.
 "Something Got Me Started" was later re-recorded for the 2005 album Simplified, and re-released as a single in January 2006.
 The song has remained in Simply Red's live set lists since it was first premiered in 1990 and is often played as a final encore.